 Studio SessionsMusicians perform and discuss their work in the studios of NPR and NPR Music station partners.
 Live music sessions, interviews, and the best new songs in rock, pop, folk, classical, jazz, blues, urban, and world music.
 Watch video sessions.

-Acclaimed musician Pepe Romero represents one of several generations of guitarists in his family.
+Acclaimed Spanish guitarist Pepe Romero represents one of several generations of guitarists in his family.
 He joins NPR's Fred Child in Studio 4A to perform the Suite Andaluza by his father, Celedonio Romero.

 They've played together since meeting at Palo Alto High School a decade ago.
 Now there are signs the Donnas are growing up: They're using their real names now, for one thing.
 The band performs for NPR's Scott Simon.

 For an All Things Considered Thanksgiving Day special, singer Mary Chapin Carpenter performs from her farmhouse in the Blue Ridge Mountains.
 She shares the stories behind the songs from her latest album, Between Here and Gone.

 Brazzaville is a Los Angeles-based sextet with a worldly outlook, and their sound has been described as "musty noir tropicalia" with influences from Latin America and the Mideast.
 The band's new CD Welcome to...
 Brazzaville — Day to Day producer Christopher Johnson profiles the band's leader, David Brown.

 Geoff Farina spent the last 10 years fronting the Boston-based band Karate.
 In that time he's released three solo albums — and Karate just released its sixth album, Pockets.
 Farina joins NPR's Neal Conan for a live performance at NPR's Washington studios.